4 Types of Visual Content Your Business Needs to Use

-One of the most popular content marketing techniques for businesses is blogging, and while written content is effective for boosting your business online, creating visual content will help you to sharpen your competitive edge.
+One of the most popular content marketing techniques for businesses is blogging, and while written content is effective for boosting your business online, creating visual interactive content will help you to sharpen your competitive edge.

 It’s easy to see why – visual content is more stimulating than many other forms of communication, in fact 90% of data that’s transmitted to the brain is visual.